Mdround/kubernetes-on-cloud9/kubeflow-install-eks-workshop.md

 export "AWS_AZ=${AWS_AZ}" >> ~/.bash_profile
 envsubst <eksworkshop-kubeflow.yml.template >eksworkshop-kubeflow.yml
 ```

-MDR: at this point I created a new, edited yaml file, eksworkshop-kubeflow-mdr1.yml:
+MDR: at this point I created a new, edited yaml file, `eksworkshop-kubeflow-mdr1.yml`:
-- renamed the cluster to `eksworkshop-eksctl-mdr1`, and
+- changed the name to be given to the cluster, from `eksworkshop-eksctl` to `eksworkshop-eksctl-mdr1`, and
-- changed the instances on which it was running to the cheaper `p3.2xlarge`.
+- changed the instances on which it was running to (2x) the cheaper `p3.2xlarge`.

 Create a cluster specifically for Kubeflow.
 ```